Scottish National Portrait Gallery

 - View venue & entry details

-Following the refurbishment, the Gallery was nominated for the Art Fund Prize 2012.
+Following a three-year refurbishment, which ended in December 2011, the gallery was nominated for the Art Fund Prize 2012.
 While the building was being transformed the curators thought long and hard about how to adapt the Victorian idea of a portrait gallery of worthies to the 21st century.
 The emphasis is now on how the portraits tell the story of the people of Scotland, providing windows into their lives and the way they have shaped the nation's history and culture.

-Don't miss A glorious display of tartan " a parade of five portraits of men in plaids and kilts, including Major James Fraser in colourfully clashing tartan trews, coat and mantle.
+There's also a glorious display of tartan – a parade of five portraits of men in plaids and kilts, including Major James Fraser in colourfully clashing tartan trews, coat and mantle.

 The imposing red sandstone building sits on Queen Street, a ten-minute stroll from the National Gallery of Scotland.
 There's a well-stocked shop and a café, and a new glass lift linking the three floors.
-Touchscreens around the gallery provide information on the collection and a chance to have some fun as you assemble different elements into your own composite portrait.
+Touchscreens around the gallery provide information on the collection and interactive games.